ffe

 - Drag-And-Drop file handling.

-- Magic Auto-Transforming Output Filename (never worry about overwriting previous tests).
+- Magic Auto-Transforming Output Filename (no more overwriting previous tests 'by mistake').

 - Infinite fully-customizable user presets in a handy drop-down.

-- Fully Customizable Preset Controls and Help Buttons.
+- Fully Customizable Preset Controls and Programmable Handy Help Buttons.

-- Infinite, Fully Customizable One-Click Command Buttons (you favourite settings and templates at a click).
+- Infinite*, Fully Customizable One-Click Custom Command Buttons (you favourite settings and templates at a click).

-- Import/Export.
-Share your presets, custom command buttons, and settings, amongst other uses.
+- Full Import/Export.
+Share your presets, custom buttons, and even settings, with other ffe uses.

 - Live, interactive shell console output.